Laurence Olivier: 1951–1954: Independent work

-Last productions with Leigh (1955–1956)
+1955–1956: Last productions with Leigh

 In 1955 Olivier and Leigh were invited to play leading roles in three plays at the Shakespeare Memorial Theatre, Stratford.
 They began with Twelfth Night, directed by Gielgud, with Olivier as Malvolio and Leigh as Viola.
 Rehearsals were difficult, with Olivier determined to play his conception of the role despite the director's view that it was vulgar.
 Gielgud later commented:

 The next production was Macbeth.
 Reviewers were lukewarm about the direction by Glen Byam Shaw and the designs by Roger Furse, but Olivier's performance in the title role attracted superlatives.
 To J. C. Trewin, Olivier's was "the finest Macbeth of our day"; to Darlington it was "the best Macbeth of our time".
 Leigh's Lady Macbeth received mixed but generally polite notices, although to the end of his life Olivier believed it to have been the best Lady Macbeth he ever saw.

 In their third production of the 1955 Stratford season, Olivier played the title role in Titus Andronicus, with Leigh as Lavinia.
 Her notices in the part were damning, but the production by Peter Brook and Olivier's performance as Titus received the greatest ovation in Stratford history from the first-night audience, and the critics hailed the production as a landmark in post-war British theatre.
 Olivier and Brook revived the production for a continental tour in June 1957; its final performance, which closed the old Stoll Theatre in London, was the last time Leigh and Olivier acted together.

 Leigh became pregnant in 1956 and withdrew from the production of Coward's comedy South Sea Bubble.
 The day after her final performance in the play she miscarried and entered a period of depression that lasted for months.
 In the same year Olivier directed and co-starred with Marilyn Monroe in a film version of The Sleeping Prince, retitled The Prince and the Showgirl.
 Although the filming was challenging because of Monroe's behaviour, the film was appreciated by the critics.